12 Best Types of Lighting in Video Production, Ranked, Ranked

 This method, as its name implies, is used to “fill in” and get rid of the murky, dark regions that your primary light generates.
 You may give your scene additional depth by placing it in the opposite direction of the dominant light and at a considerably lower intensity.

-To emphasise a subject’s silhouette, whether it be a person or an object, use backlight.
+To emphasize a subject’s silhouette, whether it be a person or an object, use a backlight.
 For more emphasis, backlighting produces a halo effect.

 When a performer or subject has to interact with a light source, use functional lighting.
 Use a bedroom lamp as an illustration since it must operate during the scene’s action.

 To illuminate your scene from the side, parallel to your subject, use side lighting.
-It is frequently utilised alone or in conjunction with a dim fill light to add drama to your scene.
-Your side light should be bright in order to produce strong contrast and subdued illumination in order to truly achieve this look.
-It’s recommended to reduce the fill light’s intensity to 1/8 of that of the side light when utilised with one.
+It is frequently utilized alone or in conjunction with a dim-fill light to add drama to your scene.
+Your side light should be bright to produce strong contrast and subdued illumination to truly achieve this look.
+It’s recommended to reduce the fill light’s intensity to 1/8 of that of the side light when utilized with one.

 Bounce lighting produces even, soft illumination that is more diffuse since it bounces light off the ceiling.
 When you bounce light, you use a reflector or another light-colored surface to direct light from a powerful light source toward your subject or scene.
 Bounce light is a wonderful option when you need additional ambient light across the entire space.